hyperdonutloop/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  ### Sessions are used to allow a server to store information about a client.
+We use sessions to persist authentication information so there is no need to keep logging in on every new request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  ### bcrypt hashes passwords.
+It generates random bytes (the salt) and combines it with the password before hashing.
+This creates unique hashes across each user's password.
+If two users have the same password they will not have the same hash.

 - [ ] What does bcrypt do to slow down attackers?

+  ### It allows us to choose the value of saltRounds.
+We can specify exactly how to process the data.
+The higher the number is, the longer it takes a machine to calculate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+  ### The header: contains the algorithm with token type.

+  ### The Payload: This can be permissions, user id for the user, or any other info we would like to store in the token.

+  ### Signature: creates a string by base64 encoding the header and payload and then signs it with a secret. magic!

 ## Minimum Viable Product